manasa-arun/python/content/en/Tips/check-file-without-exception.md

 ---
-title: "Check if a file exists without exception."
+title: "Check if a file exists or not without exception in Python"
 description: "How to check if a file exists without exception in Python."
 date: "2021-07-19T04:15:05+09:00"
-draft: true
+draft: falses
-link: "Check if a file exists without exception"
+link: "file exists check"
 author: "dmohanty"
 ---

-In this article, we will briefly discuss about the different python scripting methods with the help of which we can check if a file exists without exception.
+In this article, we will briefly discuss about the different python scripting methods with the help of which we can check if a file exists or not without exception.

 While we are working with python scripting, many times we may have to perform a certain task on if a particular file or directory exists and thus, in the upcoming sections we will discuss the solutions to our problem.